djangodeployment/django-deployment-book/06-gunicorn.rst

 Gunicorn has many parameters that can configure its behaviour.
 Most of them work fine with their default values.
 Still, we need to modify a few.
-First, let's install ``gevent``.
-Make sure the virtualenv is activated, and run ``pip install gevent``.
-Next, let's run Gunicorn again, but this time with a few parameters:
+Let's run it again, but this time with a few parameters:

 .. code-block:: bash